Home

 tl.atomic_add(out_ptrs, neg_dot, mask=offs_b < B)

-This way multiple thread blocks can compute over the same E tile, which introduces a need to synchronize threads (minimal overhead compared to the cost of underutilizing the gpu), this synchronization is done by :
+This way multiple thread blocks can compute over the same $E$ tile, which introduces a need to synchronize the multiple threads writing to the same address in O(minimal overhead compared to the cost of underutilizing the gpu), this synchronization is done by :

 tl.atomic_add(out_ptrs, neg_dot, mask=offs_b < B)

-Each threadblock computes the log sum exp for $N_B$ tokens
+• Each threadblock computes the partial log sum exp for $N_B$ tokens

 def _cce_lse_forward_kernel(